 Does flour expire?

 Yes, flour does expire.
 Just like most packed food, there’s a printed expiration or best-before date on its packaging.
 This indicates the date of when the flour will expire.
 You can also determine if the flour is safe to eat by smelling it.
 Fresh or good flour has a neutral odour.
 While flour that is bad has an unappealing smell, it can be stale, musty, or sour.
 If your flour smells rancid or has signs of mould, throw it out.

 How to store flour at home

-As a consumer who just bought flour, you should transfer it to an airtight container.
-Moisture will ruin it so always keep it dry.
-Store it in a cool, dark place.
-A cool pantry will work well.
+Transfer flour into an airtight container.
+Moisture can ruin flour, so keep it in a dry, dark place.
+A cool pantry works well.
 Freezing your flour can maintain its quality and increase the shelf life longer.
-Just always make sure that your flour reaches room temperature first before you use it.
-This prevents the flour from clumping.
+Always let your flour reach room temperature before you use it to prevent it from clumping.

 How did they make flour in the olden days?

 For centuries people used to grind their own wheat into pulp with water and then filter it through cloths or other devices to remove impurities like dirt or chaff.
 Then they would sift out any remaining kernels that were too big to cook them up as porridge!